cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 challenging conditions.

-Characters with strong navigation skills are invaluable during exploration, tactical retreats or high-speed pursuits.
-They ensure that the team\'s movements are efficient, safe and strategically sound.
+Characters with strong navigation skills are invaluable during exploration, tactical retreats, or high-speed pursuits.
+They ensure that the team\'s movements are efficient, safe, and strategically sound.
 Orientation allows characters to determine positions and plan routes.
-It involves finding the most advantageous routes, avoiding natural hazards and minimising travel time.
+It involves finding the most advantageous routes, avoiding natural hazards, and minimising travel time.
 It means that movement is a tactical advantage rather than a liability.